LeeLaffan/Jetbrains-ProjectLinks/README.md

-# ProjectLinks
+# JetBrains Plugin: Project Links

 This is a plugin for JetBrains editors that will scan the README.md file at the root of the current project, finding links and displaying them in a tool window.

 ## Demo